rbeiter/MoProPro/README.md

         -u, --username USERNAME          ADC Username
         -p, --password PASSWORD          ADC Password
-            --no-provisioning            Do not create a provisioning profile, only add devices -v, --verbose                    Be verbose
+            --no-provisioning            Do not create a provisioning profile, only add devices -tf, --testflight                When piping in devices from a file, use the TestFlight format instead of YAML -v, --verbose                    Be verbose